 In 2018, the NHTSA launched an investigation into possible defective Goodyear motorhome tires.11 The defective tires may have been associated with almost 100 RV deaths and injuries.
 The tires were sold between 1996 and 2003 and were initially designed for delivery trucks instead of motorhomes.
 The tires were may not have been designed for traveling at highway speeds.

 Information about the tire's design and testing was sealed as part of a number of court settlements between Goodyear and the injury victims.
 However, an Arizona judge ordered the information should be released because the tire defects represent a threat to public health and safety.

 The Goodyear tire defect may involve approximately 160,000 tires.
 The NHTSA has notified Goodyear Tire & Rubber Co. that there have been a number of reports of deaths and injuries that are allegedly associated with the G159 tires installed on Class A motorhomes.

 Call us for help...

-For questions about tire defect accident lawsuits in California or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about tire defect accident lawsuits in California or to discuss your case confidentially with one of our skilled California auto accident attorneys, do not hesitate to contact us at Shouse Law Group.